Research Support for PhD Students

-The endowment will also fund two annual $2,500 awards for doctoral students who demonstrate excellence in teaching.
-To celebrate all these teaching and research accomplishments, the Bests' gift will also support an annual event in which award recipients will be honored by faculty members and fellow graduate students.
+The endowment also funds two annual $2,500 awards for doctoral students who demonstrate excellence in teaching.
+To celebrate all these teaching and research accomplishments, the Bests' gift supports an annual event in which award recipients are honored by faculty members and fellow graduate students.

 Graduate Employment Awards